Dakar–Niger Railway: Current status

 Within Senegal the only regular train on the Dakar-Niger route as of September 2023 is the TER.
 Nevertheless, the Senegalese government is currently working on rehabilitating the line as far as Tambacounda in order to reduce the number of trucks on the highways linking the Port of Dakar with Mali and other neighboring countries.
 An estimated 3-400 leave the port every day.
 In a second planned phase, a new standard gauge line to Tambacounda and eventually to Bamako will replace the current one.
 As a first step, in June 2023 a test run was conducted between Thies and Diourbel, with a full opening of that route planned for December 2023 or January 2024.

-Within Mali a scheduled passenger service between Kayes and Bamoko restarted in 2023.
+Within Mali a scheduled passenger service between Kayes and Bamako restarted in 2023.